Function Recovery Attacks in Gate-Hiding Garbled Circuits using SAT Solving: Extended Attack under Hidden Inputs

 \section{Extended Attack under Hidden Inputs}

-We now extend the optimized attack framework to Threat Model~B, where only a subset of the circuit inputs is controllable by the adversary.
-In this setting, the adversary no longer observes the full input--output behavior of the target circuit, but instead queries the oracle on inputs of the form $\inputvector$, receiving outputs corresponding to $\evalcircuit{\originalCircuit}(\inputvector,\fixedinput)$ for an unknown but fixed $\fixedinput$.
+We now extend our optimized attack framework to Threat Model~B, where only a subset of the circuit inputs is controllable by the adversary.
+In this setting, the adversary queries the oracle on attacker-controlled inputs $\inputvector$ and observes outputs $\evalcircuit{\originalCircuit}(\inputvector,\fixedinput)$, where $\fixedinput$ is unknown but fixed throughout the attack.
+Thus, the adversary observes the behavior of the target circuit only over the attacker-controlled input domain, rather than over the full input space.
+Accordingly, the recovery task is to find both a gate-type assignment $\gateAssignment$ and a hidden-input assignment $\fixedinput$ such that, when instantiated together on the given topology, they yield a circuit whose behavior matches that of the target circuit over the attacker-controlled input domain.

-From the attacker’s perspective, this hidden input introduces ambiguity: multiple gate-type assignments that are distinguishable under full input control may become observationally equivalent once part of the input is fixed and concealed.
-As a result, the recovery task must account for both structural uncertainty (the hidden gate types) and input uncertainty induced by the unknown $\fixedinput$.

-To address this challenge, we adapt the SAT-based recovery procedure to jointly reason about gate-type assignments and the hidden input.
-The core attack structure remains counterexample-guided, but the SAT encodings and discriminating-input search are modified to incorporate $\fixedinput$ as an additional unknown that must remain consistent across all oracle queries.
-We detail the resulting changes to the SAT encoding and recovery procedure, and present the extended attack algorithm in the remainder of this section.

-To support joint recovery of $\gateAssignment$ and $\fixedinput$, we extend the SAT-based formulation by introducing Boolean variables corresponding to each bit of $\fixedinput$.
-They are incorporated into the same encoding framework as the one-hot gate-type selectors used to model $\gateAssignment$, allowing the solver to reason jointly about hidden gates and inputs.
+To this end, we extend the SAT-based recovery procedure of Threat Model~A by augmenting the encoding with Boolean variables for the bits of $\fixedinput$, so that the solver searches the joint space $|\mathcal{L}|^{k}\times\{0,1\}^{n'}$, where $|\mathcal{L}|^{k}$ denotes the space of gate-type assignments for the $k$ hidden gates and $\{0,1\}^{n'}$ denotes the space of assignments to the $n'$ hidden input bits.
+All topology-preserving simplification theorems remain applicable, and the resulting restrictions on each gate's admissible gate-type set are applied before each SAT invocation to reduce the combined search space.
+In each iteration, the solver proceeds as follows: